kgthegreat/sensible/README.md

 Introduction
 --------------
-This app segregates your timeline into various topics and categories automagically(well, almost ;)).
+This is a twitter client which segregates your timeline into various topics and categories automagically(well, almost ;)).
 Written entirely in golang.

 Run The App
 --------------